|Workable Solutions||Step-by-step Troubleshooting|

 |Fix 1.
 Restore Computer||Launch EaseUS Todo Backup, click "Browse...Full steps|

+Is a system image the same as a backup?
 A system image, in short, is a snapshot or an exact copy of an entire hard drive.
 A system image is a complete backup of everything on your computer's hard drive, so it saves everything, including Windows OS, your system settings, executable files, installed programs and all other files.
 The biggest advantage of a system image is that if a hard drive crashes or the computer stops working, you can easily restore everything back the way it was, with no need to reinstall Windows and applications.

 A System Image Essentials